-This privacy notice provides all the information you need about the processing of third-party personal data by the European Council on Foreign Relations (ECFR).
-Please note that additional and different privacy notices on processing your personal data might apply in specific cases, including if you are an ECFR employee, ECFR Trustee, ECFR Council member or if you are applying for employment at ECFR.
+This privacy notice provides information pertaining to processing of personal data by the European Council on Foreign Relations (ECFR) group.
+Additional and different privacy notices on processing personal data may apply in certain cases, for instance if you are an ECFR employee or if you are applying for employment at ECFR.

 Who does this privacy notice apply to?

-- A third-party recipient of our publications, including (but not limited to) policy makers, members of parliament, journalists, experts
+- recipients of our publications, including but not limited to policymakers, members of parliament, journalists, and experts;

-- A supplier or a partner to deliver ECFR activities, such as events
+- suppliers or a partners in the delivery of ECFR activities, such as events;

-- You are a participant in a ECFR poll or are interviewed for research purposed by ECFR staff
+- participants in an ECFR poll or interviewees in research conducted by ECFR staff;

-- A recipient of ECFR advocacy mails, newsletters, event invitations and media advisory
+- recipients of ECFR advocacy mails, newsletters, event invitations, and media advisories;

-- or in other ways affiliated with us.
+- anybody in other ways affiliated with us.

-This information applies to our pan-European networked organization, which includes 5 registered legal entities in France, Germany, Italy, Spain and the UK.
-As we operate in a highly integrated way as a single organization, ECFR legal entities are jointly responsible for the processing of your personal data according to article 26 of the GDPR and UK GDPR regulations.
+The European Council on Foreign Relations (ECFR) group is a pan-European networked and integrated organisation, which includes six registered legal entities in France, Germany, Italy, Spain, and the UK.
+ECFR legal entities are jointly responsible for the processing of your personal data according to article 26 of the GDPR and UK GDPR regulations.

-ECFR legal entities, as joint controllers according to Art.
-26 GDPR and UK GDPR, have amongst themselves agreed that ECFR Deutschland GmbH will take primary responsibility for complying with GDPR and UK GDPR obligations, in particular with transparency obligations and individuals’ rights.
+ECFR legal entities, as joint controllers according to article 26 GDPR and UK GDPR, have agreed that ECFR Deutschland GmbH will take primary responsibility for ensuring compliance with GDPR and UK GDPR obligations, in particular with transparency obligations and individuals’ rights.

 Our contact details

-If you have any questions about how we process your personal data, please address them to ECFR Deutschland GmbH or our data protection officer.
+If you have any questions about how we process your personal data, please address them to European Council on Foreign Relation (ECFR) e.V., Berlin or our data protection officer.

-For additional information about ECFR, our activities and the details of authorized representatives, please refer to the imprint on our website.
+For additional information about ECFR, our activities, and the details of authorised representatives, please refer to the imprint on our website.

 ECFR data protection officer

 ECFR Deutschland GmbH has appointed a data protection officer (DPO).
-In case of any queries you may contact the DPO by using the contact details above and adding “attn of the DPO” or via e-mail: [email protected]
+In case of any queries, you can reach the DPO using the contact details above and adding “attn of the DPO” or via e-mail: [email protected]

 What personal data will we process and for which purposes?
 Do we share any personal data for these purposes?

-We will collect your personal data to enable us to satisfactorily carry out our business relationship with you, whether as a supplier, service provider, consultant, or other business partner.
-We will only process relevant contact, contract, payment and invoice data.
+We will collect your personal data to enable us to satisfactorily conduct our business relationship with you, whether as a supplier, service provider, consultant, or other business partner.
+We will only process relevant contact, contract, payment, and invoice data.

-Your personal data may be shared with other business partners working on the same project, insofar as necessary.
+Where necessary, your personal data may be shared with other business partners engaged with the same project.

-We keep a contact database of stakeholders relevant to European foreign policy as it is essential for our work to remain up to date on relevant decision-makers at national and pan European level.
-Apart from personal data such as your name, e-mail address, affiliation, job title and communication preferences, we also classify contacts by location, fields of interest, expertise, employer, position, department.
+We keep a contact database of stakeholders relevant to European foreign policy as it is essential for our work to remain up to date on relevant decision-makers at the national and the pan-European levels.
+We collect personal data such as your name, e-mail address, affiliation, job title, and communication preferences.
+We also classify contacts by location, field of interest, expertise, employer, position, and department.

 One of our main objectives as an international think-tank is to promote awareness about our publications, analyses, and other content.
-To this end we regularly send out newsletters, campaign mailings, event invitations and media advisory and keep a record of which mails were sent to which contacts.
-We aim to send these out to any contacts whom we assume to be interested in our work.
-We will always try to send you information we think may be interesting and relevant to your field of work.
-You may object to some or any of these mails at any time, simply by using the link at the bottom of each e-mail.
-You can also contact us using the above contact details, either by post or e-mail.
+Therefore, we regularly send out newsletters, campaign mailouts, event invitations, and media advisories.
+We also keep a record of which mailouts have been sent to which contacts.
+We aim to send these to any contacts whom we assume to be interested in our work.
+We will always try to send you information that we think may be interesting and relevant to your field of work.
+You may object to some or any of these mailouts at any time by following the link at the bottom of each e-mail.
+You can also contact us by post or email using the above contact details.